tomstafford/psy6422/docs/007-coding.md

 primecheck <- function(num){
   #check if a number is prime
   # - assumes input is integer
-  # - work by testing all possible divisors
   isprime=TRUE # a flag, start assuming our number *is* prime
   # only check numbers > 1
   if (num>1){